hardwario/docs/cloud/cloud-v2/devices.md

 ### QR Code Scan

-You can also use **SCAN DEVICE** button in the bottom of the **CREATE NEW DEVICE** dialog and use the phone or computer camera to scan the device QR Code.
+You can use **SCAN DEVICE** button at the bottom of the **CREATE NEW DEVICE** dialog and use the phone or computer camera to scan the device QR Code.
 The HSN and Claim token is filled from the code.

 ### Manually